Dosing and Administration for KALYDECO® (ivacaftor)1

 - 12 to 17 years of age who are heterozygous for the F508del mutation and a second mutation predicted to be responsive to ivacaftor

 The effectiveness of KALYDECO in children aged 2 to less than 6 years was extrapolated from efficacy in patients 6 years of age and older with support from population pharmacokinetic analyses showing similar drug exposure levels in adults and children 2 to less than 6 years of age.
-The safety of KALYDECO in children 2 years to less than 6 years of age was derived from a 24-week, open-label, clinical trial in 34 patients ages 2 to less than 6 years (mean age 3 years) administered either 50 mg or 75 mg of ivacaftor oral granules twice daily (Trial 6).
+The safety of KALYDECO in children 2 years to less than 6 years of age was derived from a 24-week, open-label, clinical trial in 34 patients aged 2 to less than 6 years (mean age 3 years) administered either 50 mg or 75 mg of ivacaftor oral granules twice daily (Trial 6).
 The type and frequency of adverse reactions in this trial were similar to those in patients 6 years and older.
 Transaminase elevations were more common in patients who had abnormal transaminases at baseline.

-The safety and effectiveness of KALYDECO in patients with CF younger than 4 months have not been established.
-The use of KALYDECO in children under the age of 4 months is not recommended.
+The safety and effectiveness of KALYDECO in patients with CF younger than 1 month have not been established.
+The use of KALYDECO in children under the age of 1 month is not recommended.

 Geriatric use1